- Home

 Beans, peas, and lentils

-Beans, peas, and lentils, or legumes, are an excellent source of plant-based protein, and research has found that they have several benefits for kidney health.
+Beans, peas, and lentils, or legumes, are an excellent source of plant-based protein, and research has found that they offer several benefits for kidney health.

 Soy-based protein